 Use short strokes

 Don’t rush.
-Remember that the pubic area is very sensitive.
+Remember that the pubic area is susceptible.

 Never use a dull blade

 Remember that you don’t need to apply pressure when shaving.
-Let the blade do the work and just glide on the surface.
-That’s why a sharp blade is very important.
+Let the blade do the work and glide on the surface.
+That’s why a sharp razor is essential.

 Shave over the toilet, towel or plastic bag

-Or you can shave over the toilet and just flush all the hair down the drain afterwards.
+Or you can shave over the toilet and flush all the hair down the drain afterward.
 Another option would be shaving inside the shower.